Things to do nearby Granary Cottage

 Threlkeld is also a great base for cyclists and mountain bikers.
 Blease Road heads west climbing out of the village and terminates at the Blencathra Field Centre, formerly a sanatorium.
 From here, a rough track follows the curve of Blease Fell and the western extension of Blencathra into Glenderaterra Valley.
 This challenging route offers fantastic views from its high position, across to the craggy face of Lonscale Fell and down to the valley floor.

 Set in dramatic scenery is the Threlkeld Quarry & Mining Musuem.
-Run by enthusiastic staff and volunteers, the site offers an underground tour, a geology and mining museum, and a shop.
+Run by enthusiastic staff and volunteers, the site offers a range of fascinating machinery, a geology and mining museum, and a shop.
 A narrow gauge locomotive hauls passenger trains on a daily basis during the summer months and at Christmas operates the Santa Special!
-The train ride travels up hill past the engine sheds and vintage machinery, right into the heart of the blasted out fell side.
+The train ride travels uphill past the engine sheds and vintage machinery, right into the heart of the blasted out fell side.

 To the west of Threlkeld is Penrith, an attractive town with both independent and high street shops.
 Penrith farmers' market is held on the third Tuesday of each month between March and December and a town trail introduces you to the area’s history.
 Nearby Rheged is a grass-roofed building, perfect for wet day activities with its 3D cinema, shops, cafés, pottery painting, arts exhibitions, and soft play area.